soumyabhate/social-distance-monitor-jetson-nano/README.md

 ---

 ## 📸 Example Output
 It might look something like this depending upon the crowd that is being recorded.
+**Note**- Long coats or oversized clothing can sometimes cause misclassification or reduced detection confidence.
+This is normal because such clothing hides arms, legs, and parts of the torso, making it difficult for poseNet to clearly identify keypoints like hips, knees, or elbows.
+Since the model relies on these visible joints to build a skeleton, heavy or loose clothing can reduce accuracy — this behavior is expected.

 <p align="center">
   <img src="crowd_image_1.jpg" alt="Output 1" width="45%">
   <img src="crowd_image_2.jpg" alt="Output 2" width="45%">